Frequently Asked Questions

 • Use = (with spaces) to separate reactants and products.

-• Use + between compounds; put coefficients in front (e.g., 2 H2O).
+• Use + between compounds, and place coefficients in front (e.g., 2 H2O).

 Examples: